 One way in which First Nations can provide financing for potential homeowners is through what is known as a revolving loan or mortgage program.
-In this type of program, the Band provides a capital fund to be administered by the housing authority to eligible potential homeowners in the form of direct loans or mortgages which are paid back into the fund in monthly installments.
+In this type of program, the Band provides a capital fund to be administered by the Housing Authority to eligible potential homeowners in the form of direct loans or mortgages which are paid back into the fund in monthly installments.
 When properly managed, revolving funds provide a sustainable funding source for community members in need of financial assistance while reducing community reliance on external financing bodies such as the CMHC and other financial institutions.
-If a First Nation under this model of governance chose to operate a revolving loan / mortgage program it is likely the fund would be administered jointly by the Council and the housing committee, where decisions regarding investment of funds and mortgage / loan payment calculations would probably be performed by the Council and the day-to-day administration of the fund (including daily fund management, applicant-screening, and so on) would fall to the housing authority.
+If a First Nation under this model of governance chose to operate a revolving loan / mortgage program it is likely the fund would be administered on a trust basis, with the Housing Authority having full administrative control of funds provided by Council subject to reporting and auditing requirements outlined in trust legislation.